revosystems/slate/source/includes/_intouch.md

 ```
 ## Stores
 #### `GET stores`
-Returns a list of the stores from a specified user.
+Returns a list of the stores from a specified account.

 ```sh
 {